 Help for Illinois Families: Relief for Households Across the State

-The Pritzker Administration, in partnership with the Illinois Department of Commerce and Economic Opportunity, has launched a new initiative to help Illinois families access and afford home energy assistance and other essential services during COVID-19.
-Families seeking emergency assistance to cover costs of utility bills, rent, temporary shelter, food and other household necessities may visit www.helpillinoisfamilies.com for program details and how to apply.
+The State of Illinois has launched a new initiative to help Illinois families access and afford home energy assistance and other essential services during COVID-19.
+Families seeking emergency assistance to cover costs of utility bills, rent, temporary shelter, food and other household necessities may visit helpillinoisfamilies.com for program details and how to apply.

-North Suburban Region - Lake & McHenry County
+North Suburban Region - Lake and McHenry Counties

 Lake and McHenry County officials are working together to slow the recent resurgence of COVID-19.
-The two counties make up the North Suburban Region identified under a plan recently rolled out by the State of Illinois.
+The two counties make up the North Suburban Region identified under a plan rolled out by the State of Illinois.
 Under the plan, the region is positioned to respond with appropriate interventions as current state metrics indicate an increase of COVID-19 positive cases.
-Learn more about the North Suburban Region here.
+Learn more about the North Suburban Region.

 The State of Illinois is in Phase 5 of the Restore Illinois framework, marking the full reopening of all industries and activities.
 Read the Phase 5 reopening guidelines.